tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 ### General
 * **Name:** Unique name of your choice.
-* **Sync type:** The type of sync - one-way to local or remote folder or two-way sync.
+* **Sync type:** The type of sync.

+    **To remote folder:** Files will be uploaded to remote cloud/server folder only.
+Files will not be downloaded to device folder.<br/>
+    **To local folder:** Files will be downloaded to device folder only.
+Files will not be uploaded to remote folder.<br/>
+    **Two-way:** Files will both be uploaded to remote server and downloaded to device folder.
-* **Remote folder:** The remote folder to sync to or from.
+* **Remote folder:** The remote folder to sync to/from.
 Can be selected after an account has been chosen.
-* **Local folder:** The local folder on the device to sync to or from.
+* **Local folder:** The local folder on the device to sync to/from.

 ### Scheduling
 * **Use scheduled sync:** Check this if you want to sync on a schedule (and not solely by manual start or Tasker).